umbopepato/visua-website/_guide/get-started.md

 note that all visua plugins are npm packages that start with `visua-`.

-Now run the plugin using the visua CLI (be sure to be in the same directory where `identity.css` is, otherwise `cd` there):
+Now run the plugin using the visua CLI (be sure of being in the same directory where `identity.css` is, otherwise `cd` there):

 ```bash
 $ visua run bootstrap